-Director, Director of Equal Opportunity and Compliance GoTriangle 4600 Emperor Blvd.
-Durham, NC 27703 Or email: titlevi@gotriangle.org
+Director, Equal Opportunity, Diversity and Inclusion GoTriangle, Department of Diversity Management 4600 Emperor Blvd.
+Durham, NC 27703

+Or email: jormond@gotriangle.org

 COMPLIANT ACCEPTANCE: GoTriangle will process the completed Title VI Complaint Form once it has been received.
 GoTriangle will review it to determine if GoTriangle has jurisdiction.
 The complainant will receive an acknowledgement letter informing them whether or not GoTriangle will investigate the complaint.